How to Relieve Dog Itching After Grooming Home Remedies

 • Mix the baking soda with water until it forms a paste.

-• Apply the paste on the itching region.
+• Apply the paste to the itching region.

 • Leave on skin for 10 -15 minutes before washing off.